collaite/collens/src/routes/docs/folder-structure/+page.md

    - Each witness must have an XML transcription file

 3. **Image Formats**
-   - Supported formats: PNG, JPG
+   - Supported formats: PNG, JPG/JPEG, WebP, TIFF, AVIF
    - Images should be high quality but optimized for web viewing
    - Consistent image dimensions recommended within each witness